128technology/docs/docs/about_supported_platforms.md

 ## 128T Certification Program

 128 Technology continuously works to maintain a platform abstraction in its software design.
 At the same time, there are often characteristics and optimizations that require platform-specific support.
-This support comes by way of a platform certification program which provides assurances of supportabilty of the 128T software.
+This support comes by way of a platform certification program which provides assurances of performance and function of the 128T software.
 For example, the 128T software utilizes [DPDK](https://www.dpdk.org) for broad driver support, and in some cases specific firmware revisions need to be loaded prior to being able to fully utilize 128T's optimized packet forwarding capabilities.

+Inclusion in the 128T Certification Program is based a given platforms ability to continuously meet certain test and support criteria.
+New platforms are added to the program at 128 Technology's discretion.
+For details on how to get new platforms in to the 128T certification program, or further information regarding the program, please contact 128 Technology.

 ### 128T Certified Platform